Hakea bakeriana

-Hakea bakeriana is a shrub in the family Proteaceae and is endemic to the Central Coast of New South Wales.
+Hakea bakeriana is a shrub in the family Proteaceae.
+It is endemic to the Central Coast of New South Wales, Australia.
 It is a dense shrub with sharply pointed, cylinder-shaped leaves and pink to crimson flowers in groups of between four and twelve.
 The fruit is a rough, wrinkled follicle which terminates in a short beak.

 Description

 Hakea bakeriana is a dense, bushy, many-branched shrub growing to 1-2 m high and wide.
 It has a lignotuber from which it can resprout after fire.
 Smaller branches are densely covered in matted soft hairs.
 Simple leaves are cylindrical in shape, 5-11.5 cm long and about 0.8-1.5 mm in diameter, ending in a sharp point 0.7-1 mm long.
 Between 4 and 12 fragrant flowers appear on a short, hairy, upright stem 4-30 mm long.
 Flowers often appear below the leaves or from old wood.
 The pink to crimson perianth is 10-15 mm long.
 The style is about 40 mm long.
 Pinkish-white to deep pink flowers appear from late autumn to early spring.
 Woody fruit have a rough and deeply wrinkled surface with paler blister-like protuberances.
 Fruit are approximately 4.5-7 cm long and 3.3-4.5 cm wide.
 Fruit terminate in a beak either small and smooth or obscure.